tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

                 php -v
                 php -i

-Add the file to git.
+Add the file to your git repository:

     $ git add wercker.yml
     $ git commit -m 'Adds wercker.yml that defines the build`